Miles Smith (bishop)

-Miles Smith (1554, Hereford – 1624, Gloucester) was a clergyman of the Church of England renowned as a most accomplished theologian, scholar and bibliophile.
-After attaining the degree of DD, or doctor of divinity, he progressed to become Bishop of Gloucester (1612-1624).
+Miles Smith (1554, Hereford – 1624, Gloucester) was a clergyman of the Church of England renowned as a theologian, scholar and bibliophile.
+After attaining the degree of doctor of divinity, he became Bishop of Gloucester (1612–1624).
 Although he may have been at times an indifferent administrator, his erudition contributed fundamentally to the translation and production of the King James Bible.

 Life

 Smith was born in Hereford, a fletcher's son, and attended Hereford School.
 He had a brother Richard and a sister Anne.
 He was of Corpus Christi College, Oxford in 1568, at about which time he transferred to Brasenose College, where he took BA in 1572/73 and MA in 1576.
 He obtained B.D. at the University of Oxford in 1584/85 and was incorporated in that degree in the University of Cambridge in 1586.
 He was appointed Vicar of Bosbury in 1584, and Rector of Hampton Bishop, and of a portion of Ledbury, in 1587.
 In time, he became a residentiary canon of Hereford Cathedral and was awarded his Doctor of Divinity in 1594, where he "proved at length an incomparable theologist," and became chaplain of Christ Church, Oxford.
 He became a canon of Exeter in 1595, Rector of Hartlebury, Worcs., 1598-1624 and Rector of Upton-on-Severn in 1604.
 He became one of the original fellows of Chelsea College in 1610.
 In 1612 he was appointed Bishop of Gloucester, and upon his death in 1624 at the age of 70 he was buried in the cathedral there.

 Anthony à Wood quoted from Smith's funeral eulogy in writing of his scholarly erudition:"From his youth he constantly applied himself to the reading of antient classical authors of the best note, in their own languages; wherewith, as also with neoterics, he was plentifully stored, and lusted after no worldly thing so much as books; of which, tho' he had great store, yet there were none scarce to be found in his library, especially of the antients, that he had not read over...
 He ran thro' the Greek and Latin fathers, and judiciously noted them in the margin as he went.
 The Rabbins also, as many as he had, with their glosses and commentaries, he read and used in their own idiom of speech.
 And so conversant he was, and expert in the Chaldaic, Syriac and Arabic, that he made them as familiar to him, almost, as his own native tongue.
 Hebrew also he had at his fingers' ends, and withal stories of all times; and for his rich and accomplish'd furniture in that study, he had this e[u]logy given him by a learned bishop of this kingdom, that 'he was a very walking library'."

 He was known as a sincere Calvinist and a great accumulator of books.
 In 1592 he wrote a preface to Bishop Babington's Commentaries on Genesis.